Trent Grisham: San Diego Padres

 On November 27, 2019, the Brewers traded Grisham, Zach Davies, and cash considerations or a player to be named later to the San Diego Padres in exchange for Luis Urías and Eric Lauer.

 On August 22, 2020, Grisham had his first career multi-home run game, hitting homers in the first and second innings against Brandon Bielak of the Houston Astros.
 In the seventh inning, Grisham hit his third home run of the game against Joe Biagini, his first career three-homer game and first Padres three-homer game since Hunter Renfroe had done so on June 14, 2019.

 Grisham finished the shortened 2020 season hitting .251/.352/.456 with 10 home runs and 26 RBIs in 59 games.
 He also led NL outfielders with 134 putouts and won the National League Gold Glove Award as a center fielder.

 Grisham began the 2021 season on the IL with a hamstring strain he suffered early in spring training, but he rejoined the team on April 9.
 He also missed 20 games in the middle of the season with a left heel bruise.
 Grisham was the Padres everyday center fielder, starting 118 games there in 2021.
 For the season, he batted .242/.327/.413 with 15 home runs, 62 RBIs and 13 stolen bases in 132 games.
 He batted in the leadoff position in 52 of his starts.

 In 2022 he had the lowest batting average in the majors, hitting .184/.284/.341 in 451 at bats.
 He led the major leagues in sacrifice hits, with seven.

 On January 13, 2023, Grisham agreed to a one-year, $3.175 million contract with the Padres, avoiding salary arbitration.

+New York Yankees

+On December 6, 2023, the Padres traded Grisham and Juan Soto to the New York Yankees for Michael King, Drew Thorpe, Jhony Brito, Randy Vásquez, and Kyle Higashioka.
+In 2024, Grisham played in 76 games for the Yankees, batting .190/.290/.385 with 9 home runs and 31 RBI.

+In 2025, Grisham got off to the best start of his career, improving his offensive profile and earning significant playing time in center field.
+On November 18, Grisham accepted the Yankees qualifying offer and returned to the team on a one-year $22.025 million contract.

 Personal life

 Grisham was born and grew up in Fort Worth, Texas.
 His first legal name was Trenton Marcus Clark.
 He changed his last name in 2017 to Grisham, which is his mother's last name.

 Grisham is married to Megan Grisham, and he follows the Christian faith.
+Their first child was born in April 2025.